William Rappard: Internationalism

 Rappard was an internationalist who believed in human rights utterly rejecting the former Nazi and current communist regimes, which he had at once elucidated in a profound study, The Crisis of Democracy.
 People had little confidence in the way forward, he expostulated; a notion he later explored in Human Action (1949) by Von Mises.

 From 1920–25, director of the Mandates Division of the League at Geneva.
 And then he was a member of the Permanent Mandates Commission, 1925–29.
 He was also a member of the Swiss delegation to the League’s Assembly, 1928–39.

 From 1927–39, Rappard published a number of intellectual analyses on the international situation.
 Problems of Peace attempted to rationalise reparations and international conference system of diplomacy and the balance of power.
 And he was editor of a number of essays on The World Crisis.

 The main principles of the classic economic liberalism that he promoted were ones that were dormant during a turbulent period of international relations.
 Rappard argued that free trade and immigration were essential to bring economic stability and prosperity to Europe and America.
 Without considerable interdependence between nations, competition between nations would inhibit business competitiveness.
 International Law must be allowed to flourish in an environment of co-operation.
 Furthermore, the League of Nations should be supported by permanent international institutions that could enforce a supra-national legal system to promote both peace and trade.
 Only such a system could prevent a repeat of the cataclysm of 1914–18 he told a school of economists at the University of Chicago in 1936.
 His ideas were directly inherited by Hayek and Friedman the leading political economists of the post-war era to influence American capitalism.

 Rappard predicted the Soviet Union's redundant for Collectivism would cause the economy to implode under its own weight.
 In The Secret of American Prosperity, he tried to unravel the reasons for American high productivity and industrial success urging Europe to learn from it.

-According to historian Susan Pedersen, Rappard was "large, ruddy, curly-haired, and inveterately cheerful... he was efficient, capable, and effortlessly trilingual... and had an expansive network of liberal internationalist friends."
+According to historian Susan Pedersen, he was "large, ruddy, curly-haired, and inveterately cheerful, Rappard looked like a Swiss farmer - but he was efficient, capable, and effortlessly trilingual... and had an expansive network of liberal internationalist friends."